• What “limited liability” means

 Key Takeaways

 This article explains what an LLC is, how it is taxed at a high level, why operating agreements matter, and how to run one without accidentally weakening protections.
+The SBA's LLC overview compares LLCs with other entity types.

 What “limited liability” means